Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 [ERROR]    Error during getting data
 ```

-Please report all errors experienced while performing dump to
+Please report all errors experienced while performing a dump to
 [dasharo-issues](https://github.com/Dasharo/dasharo-issues) repository.

 #### BIOS backup

 One of the key components of HCL Report is your BIOS backup.
 To prepare BIOS
-backup of your platform simply run HCL Report and decide if you would like to
+backup of your platform, simply run HCL Report and decide if you would like to
 contribute information about your hardware configuration.

-Please consider following options depending on your situation:
+Please consider the following options depending on your situation:

-* **YES** - If you decided to contribute you can always [get back to
+* **YES** - If you decide to contribute, you can always [get back to
   us](https://www.dasharo.com/pages/contact/) and ask about BIOS backup, which
   we will provide after simple verification that you are the owner of the
   hardware.
-* **NO (default)** - If you decided to not contribute your situation depends on
+* **NO (default)** - If you decide to not contribute, your situation depends on
-  boot method you used to execute DTS:
+  the boot method you used to execute DTS:
-    - **Network Boot** - please note that Dasharo booted over iPXE assumes no storage
+    - **Network Boot** - please note that Dasharo booted over iPXE assumes no
-      available, so report and your BIOS backup are stored in temporary memory
+      storage available, so the report, and your BIOS backup are stored in
-      and will not be available after reboot.
-Please make sure to move HCL report
+      temporary memory and will not be available after reboot.
+Please make sure
-      to not volatile storage.
-This can be done using option `9) Shell`
+      to move HCL Report to not volatile storage.
+This can be done using option
+      `9) Shell`,
-    - **USB Boot** - HCL report and BIOS backup are saved to USB storage root
+    - **USB Boot** - HCL Report and BIOS backup are saved to USB storage root
       directory.

 ### Firmware update